cross-seed/cross-seed.org/docs/tutorials/injection.md

 -   The torrent matches your blocklist

 Stalled torrents (either the cross seeded torrent or it's source) will require your intervention before `cross-seed` will remove the .torrent file.
-You will need to remove these torrents from your client or remove the .torrent file from outputDir manually if you wish to keep them.
+You will need to remove these torrents from your client and the .torrent file from outputDir.
+If you wish to keep them in client, only remove their .torrent file from outputDir.

 :::tip
 You can find more information about this feature in the [`v6 migration guide`](../v6-migration.md#failed-injection-saved-retry).